-If you’re hoping your young athlete will get an athletic scholarship at a college or university, it’s important to know the differences in scholarship choices before you begin your research.
+If you’re hoping your young athlete will get a sports scholarship at a college or university, it’s important to know the differences in scholarship choices before you begin your research.

-Let’s quickly review the types of scholarships that the NCAA awards, in addition to the sports to which they are given.
+Let’s quickly review the types of scholarships that the NCAA awards.
+We’ll also look at the sports to which they are given.
 In collegiate athletics, there are two kinds of scholarships; a full scholarship and a partial scholarship.

 According to the NCAA, a full scholarship “covers tuition and fees, room, board, and course related books.”1 Due to its “full ride” nature of the scholarship, it is the rarest and most sought after scholarship.2

-A full scholarship can be awarded to only a certain number of athletes on a team (excluding walk-ons), and because of this, the full scholarship is also referred to as a “headcount scholarship”.
+A full scholarship can be awarded to only a certain number of athletes on a team (excluding walk-ons).
+Due to this, the full scholarship is also referred to as a “headcount scholarship”.
 Head count sports generally produce a lot of revenue for a college or university (think tennis, football, basketball).
 Not everyone on the team for these sports will get a scholarship, but for those who do, it will cover everything.